 A large number of “bilateral” content requests have been received that cannot be adequately modeled.

 With the advent of ICD-10, in which a large number of lateralized content has been added, there is a larger call for lateralized content to be present in SNOMED CT.
-At the IHTSDO Business meeting in Montevideo, Uruguary in October 2015, the Editorial Advisory Group had an extended discussion on the merits and impact of relaxing the restriction on the addition of lateralized content to the International release.
+At the IHTSDO Business meeting in Montevideo, Uruguay in October 2015, the Editorial Advisory Group had an extended discussion on the merits and impact of relaxing the restriction on the addition of lateralized content to the International release.
 While there was unanimous agreement that to meet the immediate needs of implementers, content with laterality should be allowed in the International release.
 It was also strenuously recommended that this inclusion not be communicated as a change in position by the IHTSDO with regards to the use of post-coordinated expressions to represent laterality or any of the other identified “pre-coordination patterns”.
 The use of post-coordination is still supported and encouraged where technological capabilities exist to support it.

 Options considered